 Counselling using Pluralistic Therapy meant that the person seeking counselling was considered to be the expert on themselves.
 There was no one right way to help people but instead that people could be helped in different ways at different times in their lives.
 This meant as a counsellor I was a fellow learner, working with the person seeking counselling, to find a solution to what had gone wrong or become stuck in their lives.
 Pluralistic Therapy allowed new ideas and the subsequent new answers to come from many different theoretical perspectives.
 It made sense because it was the way I had been living my life.

 My counselling practice and Pluralistic Therapy have both developed over the years.
-Pluralistic Therapy is now an established, respected and evidence based way to help people. (see Cooper, M and McLeod, J (2011).
+Pluralistic Therapy is now an established, respected and evidence-based way to help people. (see Cooper, M and McLeod, J (2011).
 Pluralistic Counselling and Psychotherapy.
-London: SAGE Publications Ltd.) I have over 9 years experience counselling adults, young people and children.
+London: SAGE Publications Ltd.) I have over 13 years of experience counselling adults, young people and children.
 I have continued to add to my personal knowledge base through continuous professional development.
 Most recently I have undergone training so that I can also offer internet counselling.
 Now I can be more flexible in supporting people who find it difficult to attend face to face counselling.